kslhuy/Slidingmode-for-UAV-PX4-/README.md

 # Slidingmode-sim
-A Simulation UAV with sliding mode control for positon control and MPC for altitude control
+A Simulation UAV with python and Matlab , sliding mode control for positon control

 https://youtu.be/_yuPmf6i__c